 Let’s face it, the eating habits of most of our countrymen are not particularly healthy.
-Add to that the propensity to not exercise, have oily foods, and eat till late in the evening—and we have a classic gastrointestinal disease at hand.
+Add to that the propensity to not exercise, have oily foods, and eat till late in the evening—and we have a classic gastrointestinal disease at hand that needs urgent care by a gastroenterologist.

 However, apart from poor eating habits, other gastrointestinal issues like hepatitis c have taken a form of epidemic in our county.
 Many of the hospital admissions in government hospital are due to complications of this disease—like blood in vomiting or stool.